TedHusted/awake/awake.md/awake.md

 While we are on the subject, how about if I take the first two weeks of September.

 Sure. — I know this solo stints are tough.
 It’s been a couple of months now.
 How are you holding up under the pressure?
-You seem fine when we work together.
+You seem into it when we work together.

 It’s good. — I’m surprised at how few analysts we have.
 The daily brief is a huge responsibility.

-True. — The OMB put a value on publishing the PDB, and that translated into the number of processors and heartbeats we can support.
+True. — The OMB put a value on publishing the PDB.
+Translated into a budget, that value becomes the number of processors and heartbeats we can support.
 Of course, we all think the value should be higher.

 The problem is judging the value of what doesn’t happen.
 Our intelligence stops problems before they happen.
 Hard to judge the value of avoiding catastrophes over and over.